Teamwork-Analytics/multimodal-audio/README.md

 # Multimodal Analytics Audio

 Multimodal audio interface application to collect audio data from multiple microphones.
-It uses Java Sound API ( linux/mac) or JasioHost API (windows).
-We use Google Speech-to-text API (linux only), and Apache Kafka for data streaming (in progress).
+It uses Java Sound API ( linux/mac - `not being maintained anymore!`) or JasioHost API (windows).
+We use Google Speech-to-text API (linux only - `not maintained`), and Apache Kafka for data streaming (in progress).

 ## Getting Started